sitraka-/Sound-Systems/FIRSTSOUND.md

 Finally, the absence of code in the `loop` section of our sketch is due to the nature of our drone creation.
 Since we are solely generating a continuous sound and not currently engaging with our sound engine, there's no need for any additional instructions within this segment.

+---

+Now all that remains is to upload our program to the Teensy board.
+Once more, if you are using headphones, avoid wearing them until you are certain that the volume of your drone sound will not cause any discomfort.

 ## [WHAT'S NEXT?](CONTROL.md)
 In the following section, we'll explore how to manage the [frequency control](CONTROL.md) of our waveform, along with objects for filtering its sound.